-Membership: Twelve members (One elected from each College and one elected from the Library; Four appointed by the University President, Two students appointed by the Student Government Association.)
-Ex Officio: Director of International Programs.
+Membership: Twelve to thirteen members (one elected from each College and one elected from the Library; four appointed by the University President for one-year terms); two students appointed by the Student Government Association; and Ex Officio: Director of International Programs.

-Purpose: In cooperation with other relevant entities on and off campus, this committee will help promote major and minor programs of international study, and will help further activities of the Office of International Programs.
+Purpose: In cooperation with other relevant entities on and off campus, this committee will help promote major and minor programs of international study and will help further activities of the Office of International Programs.
 The Committee helps set the direction for the cosmopolitan and cross-cultural enrichment of campus and community at both the human and academic levels.